MicrosoftDocs/windows-dev-docs/windows-apps-src/audio-video-camera/simple-camera-preview-access.md

 [!code-cs[DeclareDisplayRequest](./code/SimpleCameraPreview_Win10/cs/MainPage.xaml.cs#SnippetDeclareDisplayRequest)]

+Create a helper method to start up the camera preview, called **StartPreviewAsync** in this example.
+Depending on your app's scenario, you may want to call this from the **OnNavigatedTo** event handler that is called when the page is loaded or wait and launch the preview in response to UI events.

 Create a new instance of the **MediaCapture** class and call [**InitializeAsync**](https://msdn.microsoft.com/library/windows/apps/br226598) to initialize the capture device.
 This method may fail, on devices that don't have a camera for example, so you should call it from within a **try** block.
 An **UnauthorizedAccessException** will be thrown when you attempt to initialize the camera if the user has disabled camera access in the device's privacy settings.
 You will also see this exception during development if you have neglected to add the proper capabilities to your app manifest.

 **Important** On some device families, a user consent prompt is displayed to the user before your app is granted access to the device's camera.
 For this reason, you must only call [**MediaCapture.InitializeAsync**](https://msdn.microsoft.com/library/windows/apps/br226598) from the main UI thread.
 Attempting to initialize the camera from another thread may result in initialization failure.